silshack/fall2013/_posts/elliott/2013-10-07-thirteenth-class.md

 ```
 `which` is a UNIX program that locates the location of the file that would be run if you typed a command.
 It's useful for checking if you have a program installed and, if so, where it is.

+## NEW: First- Time Setup

+Git has an excellent first-time git setup turorial [here](https://help.github.com/articles/set-up-git#set-up-git).
+We did this during class and you should too if you're making up the work.

 ## Cloning your first repo

 Github does a pretty good job making it easy to clone repos.
 In the bottom right of every project page there is a box with the URL you'll need to clone.
 The syntax for cloning is